bauunion/staline.nvim/README.md

 To know more about colors and highlights, check [highlights wiki](https://github.com/tamton-aquib/staline.nvim/wiki/Highlights)

+To force a filetype in the special_table to ignore the special_section table and display only its Name and Symbol in the center of the statusline, simply put a third value "clear = true" into its definition as seen in the default settings for the filetype "dashboard".

 __A section (left, right or mid) can take:__
-* Already defnined section or a simple string:
+* Already defined section or a simple string:
 	* `"branch"`
 	* `"a simple string"`
 * An array of { highlight, string }